JohnDaWalka/wakatime-cli/README.md

 Normally you don't need to use wakatime-cli directly unless you're building a new WakaTime plugin.
 If you're building a plugin using the [WakaTime API][api], follow the [Creating a Plugin][creating-plugin] guide.

-WakaTime plugins and wakatime-cli share a common [INI][ini] config file:
+WakaTime plugins and wakatime-cli share a common [INI][ini] config file:@JohnDaWalka

 `$WAKATIME_HOME/.wakatime.cfg`